-- More generally, we compose PNMs in a graphical way by allowing input information nodes (□) to feed into method nodes (■), which in turn output new information. - (Pictures are easier than formal definitions!)
+- We compose PNMs in a graphical way by allowing input information nodes (\Box) to feed into method nodes (\blacksquare) , which in turn output new information. - N.B. one should at first think of having deterministic data at the left-most \square nodes, then random variables as outputs, realisations of which get fed into the next \blacksquare .